yasufumy/sequence-label/README.md

 from sequence_label.transformers import create_alignments
 ```

-Start by creating sequence label data using the `SequenceLabel.from_dict` method.
+Start by creating sequence labels using the `SequenceLabel.from_dict` method.
 Define your text and associated labels:

 ```py
 text1 = "Tokyo is the capital of Japan."